 When someone drives too fast and does not pay attention to the road in front of them, he or she may run into the vehicle ahead of them.
 This is especially true in Biloxi with the traffic congestion on Highway 90 and I-10 that leads to slowing traffic.

-Assigning Fault in Rear-End Collisions
+How is Fault Assigned in Rear-End Collisions?

 When a driver hits a vehicle from behind, the presumption is that he or she is at fault.
 It should be noted that there might be some exceptions to this rule.
 A driver who hits another vehicle from behind is considered 100 percent at fault unless he or she can show improper stopping or some other unusual traffic maneuver.

-Mississippi is a pure comparative fault state.
+Mississippi is a pure comparative negligence fault state.
 A jury might be asked to determine the percentage of fault attributable to everyone involved in the accident.
 In a rear-end collision, it can be challenging for the defendant to establish fault on the part of the plaintiff.
 If the defendant followed the rules of the road, kept a proper lookout, traveled at a safe speed, and maintained a sufficient distance between their vehicle and the vehicle ahead, it is unlikely for him or her to hit anyone from behind.

 To the extent that a jury apportions some percentage of fault, whether it is one percent or 50 percent of liability to the plaintiff, it decreases the amount of money the plaintiff recovers from the defendant.
 For example, if the award is $100,000 and the jury determines that the plaintiff is 50 percent at fault, the plaintiff is only able to recover $50,000 from the defendant.